JaimieHemmings/MS2-dejaview/README.md

 #### Solved Bugs

 - Due to the nature of GitHub Page hosting my initial implementation of the switch based on the current window pathname was broken.
 This is because when you host on Github pages, the index page is no longer hosted at the true root of the website.
-In order to deal with this I had to implement a `lastIndexOf' method on the pathname to correct the bug.
-Additionally I included additional cases as a fallback within the statement.
+As displayed [here](assets/documentation/testing/root-url.jpg).
+In order to deal with this I had to implement a `lastIndexOf` method on the pathname to correct the bug.
+Additionally, I included additional cases as a fallback within the statement.
+As can be seen from lines 283-289 in the [`assets/js/script.js`](assets/js/script.js) file.
 [This](https://stackoverflow.com/questions/4758103/last-segment-of-url-with-javascript) StackOverflow answer was very helpful in determining a solution to this issue.

 - When searching for a movie, if only one result was found the card for that movie would be far larger than intended.
 This is because the original css always assumed (on a large screen) that a minimum of four results would be returned per row.
 Therefore, when a single result was returned it would take up the entire container width instead of 1/4 as originally intended.
 This was originally discovered by a fellow CodeIntitute Learner when I was asking for feedback.
 In order to resolve this I implemented a `max-width` css rule to the resulting card-body.

-- While speaking to my mentore, Brian, he discovered a ternary operator in my code that was malformed:
+- While speaking to my mentor, Brian, he discovered a ternary operator in my code that was malformed:
   - Original:

   ```movie.release_date ? ( tempNode.querySelector(".card-text).textContent = `Release: ${movie.release_date}` ) : ( tempNode.querySelector(".card-text).textContent = "No release date found" )```